minio/docs/source/includes/common/common-install-operator-kustomize.rst

    In this example, the ``minio-operator`` pod is MinIO Operator and the ``console`` pod is the Operator Console.

-   You can modify your Operator deplyoment by applying kubectl patches.
+   You can modify your Operator deployment by applying kubectl patches.
    You can find examples for common configurations in the `Operator GitHub repository <https://github.com/minio/operator/tree/master/examples/kustomization>`__.

    .. _minio-k8s-deploy-operator-access-console: